Barleead/Exoplanets/README.md

 Fun piece of trivia, the letter classification (pl_letter) indicates the order of discovery for planets and for stars it references the size of the star.

+The types of planets used in my Tableau visualiations are:

+1. Gas Giants - Giant planets made up of mostly hydrogen & helium.
+These have no hard surfaces.
+2. Terrestrial - These planets are made up of rock, silicate, water, and/or carbon.
+3. Neptune-Like - Similar in size to Jupiter and often have hydrogen and helium-dominated atmospheres.
+Rock and heavier metals make up the core.
+4. Super Earth -  These planets are larger than Earth but smaller than Neptune.
+Super-Earths are the most common type of exoplanet discovered.
+Gas, rock, or both are part of what the planets are made of.
+5. Unknown - No data.

 **Best practices and how to run the project**